reinpmomz/Supermarket-Project-Insights_Grocery_Purchase_Patterns/README.md

 - **Data used for analysis:** `clean_supermarket_a.RData`

--  Transactional data with 47,748,603 records from January 2022 to December 2023 of individuals who have made purchases in a tier 2 supermarket with 10 branches spread across 5 Kenyan counties (Nakuru, Kajiado, Nairobi, Kirinyaga and Machakos)

 - Data anonymized at supermarket and client level

+-  Transactional data with 47,748,603 records from January 2022 to December 2023 of individuals who have made purchases in a tier 2 supermarket with 10 branches spread across 5 Kenyan counties (Nakuru, Kajiado, Nairobi, Kirinyaga and Machakos).

+- Transactional data further filtered by removing non-food items and non-loyalty card shoppers.
+The final dataset for analysis had 15,210,101 records.

+- Demographic characteristics of loyalty individuals includes gender, age and location (Counties).

+- Food items categorized into 103 food categories which were further classified into 4 groups according to the Nova food classification.

 ## Run